 Just south of town, you’ll find the Beverley Vineyard Restaurant at Whiskey Gully Winery.
 The highlight here is their six-course degustation dinner every Saturday night, along with live entertainment from the hosts themselves.
 With the menu changing every week, it’s always a great dining experience.

-Where to Stay in Stanthorpe
+Where To Stay In Stanthorpe

 Being one of the best places in southern Queensland to head for a weekend not far from Brisbane, there’s plenty of accommodation in Stanthorpe.